 Diagnosing vasa previa.
 This condition is often identified using ultrasound imaging during your pregnancy.
 If it isn’t identified on an ultrasound, it may become evident during labor if your baby’s heart rate drops.
 If your doctor diagnoses vasa previa, they may recommend a cesarean delivery between 34-37 weeks.

-If your baby’s umbilical cord wraps around their body, it is called a nuchal cord.
-This condition affects many pregnancies, with around 20% of cases involving the cord around your baby’s neck and 5% of cases involving multiple loops.
+If your baby’s umbilical cord wraps around their neck, it is called a nuchal cord.
+This condition affects 20-30% of pregnancies and 5% of cases involving multiple loops around the neck.

 Risks of nuchal cord.
 Most of the time, this condition won't cause any issues.
 In rare cases, you may need labor induction to ensure a prompt delivery.
 A nuchal cord also leaves you at risk for a longer labor and your baby at risk for a decreased heart rate during contractions.